Van Campens Brook wild trout

-I grew up in New Jersey and my early fishing exploits were focused on surf fishing for striped bass (stripers) near Toms River.
-As far as I can recall, I had never fished for trout in New Jersey until recently.
-My first attempt at fly-fishing for trout was on the Flatbrook in February of 2023, but an early morning snowfall and frigid temperatures (which the weather forecast failed to mention) were not my friends on that morning.
+I have fished for stripers many times in New Jersey, but my first attempt at fly-fishing for trout in the State was on the Flatbrook in February of 2023.
+An early morning snowfall and frigid temperatures (which the weather forecast failed to mention) were not my friends on that morning.

 With a hall pass for the recent Easter holiday weekend, I decided to try my luck again at netting my first trout in New Jersey, so I researched a few options in the northern part of the state.
 It turns out there are a number of interesting wild trout streams in this part of the state.
 I was intrigued by some online recommendations in the vicinity of the Delaware Water Gap courtesy of the NJ Division of Fish & Wildlife and worked these into my weekend plans.
 The destination would be Worthington State Forest with visits to Dunnfield Creek and Van Campens Brook.